 Asking questions and researching ahead of time will help you make the best decision possible and avoid any surprises when you’re trying to pack for your trip.

-p.s Keep in mind that the amount of boot space can vary depending on how the car is configured.
+p.s Keep in mind that the amount of boot space can vary depending on how the car luggage space is configured.
 For example, some vehicles have a split-folding rear seat that can give you more space when needed.
 If you are looking for a vehicle with a lot of boot space, be sure to ask how the seats can be configured to give you the most space possible.

 Assuming you don’t have access to the physical car you want to hire or purchase and you don’t want to engage in any sales calls when calling to simply ask about the boot dimensions as described in our earlier point, then you can use one of the other methods car companies use.